Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>

-You can query by using one of the analytical clients (command line, Python, and R).

-Using the example above, queries can be performed using these clients
+Queries can be constructed using one of the analytical clients (command line, Python, and R).
+Using the example above this can be done as following:

 {% tabs %}
 	{% tab Command %}